Frequently Asked Questions

 - How will Texas Tech School of Law receive my letters of recommendation/evaluations?

 Applicants must have their recommenders submit letters of recommendations directly to LSAC's Credential Assembly Service (CAS).
-For Texas Tech Law, applicants must submit a minimum of two letters of recommendation, we will accept up to three letters.
+For Texas Tech Law, applicants must submit two letters of recommendation.
 We will receive the letters of recommendation from LSAC.
 Letters mailed to the law school will not be considered.

 - Can the application be used for any semester?

 No. We accept first-year students for the fall semester only.
 We accept transfer and visiting students for all semesters.
 Please choose the appropriate electronic application to apply for admission as an entering, transfer (fall or spring), or visiting (fall, spring, summer) student.
 If you are denied admission and choose to reapply in a subsequent year, you must complete a new application form.

 - How soon will I get a decision?

 Texas Tech Law considers applications on a rolling admissions basis.
 When an applicant's file is complete, it becomes eligible for consideration.
 We try to have decisions made for all early notification applicants by January 10 and Regular Decision applicants by the first week of April.
 The earlier you apply, the higher your chances of receiving a decision before the end of that time window.

 - Will you accept my spring semester grades?